rocksdanister/floppybird/readme.md

 If required packages are satisfied, then just type `make` & press Enter to compile & enter ./floppybird to run.

-Note:

-If the game does not run, comment out the game mode line & run it as window mode or give different resolution to gamemode string.

 ![Alt text](/res/screenshot.jpg?raw=true "floppy")

 Changelog: